 Read more about the physical effects of a stillbirth.

-You will probably ovulate and be fertile two weeks before your first period so you could become pregnant very shortly after the stillbirth.
+You will probably ovulate and be fertile 2 weeks before your first period so you could become pregnant very shortly after the stillbirth.
 However, it is advisable to wait until any scars have healed (for example from an episiotomy or tear) and your cervix has re-closed, to avoid the risk of infection (for the mother).

-If you are taking anti-depressants
+If you're taking anti-depressants

-You may have been offered anti-depressants to support you if the shock and trauma of losing your child has caused you to become clinically depressed.
+You may have been offered anti-depressants if the shock and trauma of losing your child has caused you to become clinically depressed.
 If you are taking medication, it is very important to talk to your GP before conceiving again as certain medications can affect your pregnancy and may need careful management.

-Read about being pregnant again after a stillbirth
+Read more about pregnancy after a c-section.